Ujjawal0204/New-Vertical-Slider/README.md

 <p align="center">☷☷☷☷☷☷☷☷☷☷☷☷☷☷☷☷☷☷☷☷☷☷☷☷☷☷☷☷☷☷☷☷☷☷☷☷☷☷☷☷☷☷☷☷☷☷☷☷☷☷☷☷☷☷☷☷☷</p>

-This is a Vertical Slider created using HTML CSS and JS
+This is a Vertical Slider created using HTML,CSS and JS

-A Basic Project for New Beginners to contribute for the Hacktober Fest
+A Basic Project for New Beginners to contribute for the Hacktober Fest.

 This is my first commit towards hacktoberfest22